mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 Exercises
 ===============

 If you haven't done so yet, read the [overview page](https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/overview).
-Doing the exercises before doing so leads to death...
+Doing the exercises before reading the overview surely leads to <a href="http://omgface.com/evil/evil%20baby7.jpg" target="_blank">death</a>...

 Table of Contents
 ------------------